1 cup Edmonds Standard Grade Flour

 Melt butter, then add sugar.

-Add Fruit mix, self-raising flour, vanilla essence and beaten eggs.
+Add Fruit mix, self-raising flour, vanilla essence and

 Mix together.